 Can we really predict breakouts?
 Well, kind of.
 Although we will never know what is going to happen BEFORE it will happen, there are certain clues that will help us identify high-probability potential breakouts.

 In my trading, I call this pattern the “lower bounce” and although it seems like such small detail, it can improve your chart reading significantly.
-This pattern also builds the foundation for many of the setups that I trade (join our courses for free for the first time ever: free Tradeciety courses).
+This pattern also builds the foundation for many of the setups that I trade.

 How does price trade into a level?